xparq/httphp/README.md

 If you *don't* yet have a working PHP installation on the PATH (on Windows), keep also the "php" dir.
-(And, if you put it to some place other than the default, you may need to change `set PHPDIR=...` in `live/httphp.cmd` accordingly.)
+(And, if you put it to some place other than the default, you'd need to change `set PHPDIR=...` in `live/httphp.cmd` accordingly.)